-- a) Action: Update Brunswick Recreation & Open Space Plan (2002) so that it provides a clear roadmap for future, proactive actions to increase the connectivity and quality of recreational and green space assets. - b) Action: Require development of a certain size to maintain green space, and require that certain rural developments ensure an Open Space subdivision. - c) Action: Support meaningful engagement efforts, resources, and substantive environmental studies to move forward with master planning to responsibly develop the former Maine Gravel & Captain Fitzgerald Land Parcels.
+- a) Action: ~~Form a committee to review and analyze the work of the Task Force that created the Update 2002 Brunswick Parks, Recreation & Open Space Plan (2002) so that it provides a clear roadmap for future, proactive actions to increase the connectivity and quality of recreational and green space assets.
+The aim of which is to decide on how to proceed, bringing it up to date.~~

-Natural Resources, Water Resources, Open Space, & Passive Recreation
+- b) Action: Require development of a certain size to maintain green space, and require that certain rural developments ensure an Open Space subdivision. - c) Action: ~~Support efforts to develop recreation opportunities in the western and eastern rural areas of town, for instance [...]
+Support meaningful engagement efforts, resources, and substantive environmental studies to move forward with master planning to responsibly develop the former Maine Gravel & Captain Fitzgerald Land Parcels.~~ - d) Action: Fully capitalize the Land for Brunswick's Future program.

-Comments & Topics For Further Review / Discussion
+Natural Resources, Water Resources, Open Space, & Passive Recreation Comments & Topics For Further Review / Discussion